mahuntington/angular-notes/day5/README.md

             - Alter this app so that when adding new comments, there is no `author` text input field.
 Instead, the logged in user's full name is used.
 - Create a brand new app, using one of [these free APIs that don't require authentication](https://shkspr.mobi/blog/2016/05/easy-apis-without-authentication/).
 There are some more links [here](https://github.com/toddmotto/public-apis), but some of them require authentication.
 - Deploy your own backend api and use that in an app
+- Use the [json server](https://github.com/typicode/json-server) as a dummy api
 - See if you can create a game like Tic-Tac-Toe or Hangman